 A corporation can opt to issue stock publicly or privately.
 Privately issued shares usually go to people directly related to the company’s operations, like the founders, backing investors, or early-stage employees.
 Once a corporation goes public, stock can be bought by the general public.

-If you are going to offer corporate stock through your North Carolina business, you must register with the Securities Division of the Department of the Secretary of State.
-Some companies may be exempt from this requirement, for example, smaller businesses.
-Additionally, you must file quarterly reports on how many shares are issued and to whom with the U.S. Securities and Exchange Commission (SEC).
+If you are going to offer corporate stock through your business, you must register with the Securities Division of the Department of the Secretary of State.
+You must file quarterly reports on how many shares are issued and to whom with the U.S. Securities and Exchange Commission (SEC).

-Depending on the nature of your business, you will have to apply for additional business licenses or permits.
+You may have to apply for additional business licenses or permits.
 For example, if you run a day care, you need a child day care license.
-North Carolina does not have a single blanket business license you need to operate in the state.
+North Carolina doesn’t have a single blanket business license you need to operate in the state.
 That said, there are over 700 industry-specific licenses and permits possible.